 How to Stop Bot Traffic?

 Detecting bot traffic once, immediately calls for stopping bot traffic once and for all.
 Bots are like viruses hitting your website, skewing your set systems, stealing your data, and more.
-But thankfully, there are methods which can help you shield against it.
+But thankfully, there are methods that can help you shield against it.
 Here you go:

 - Buy traffic only from known sources.
 To ensure purchased yet safe traffic, many publishers practice traffic arbitrage to ensure high yielding PPC/CPM based campaigns.

 - Place robots.txt to keep selective bots away from crawling your web pages.
 Publishers might also want to ensure the crawler settings to prevent troubles in AdSense ads.